Fellowship Infant Mental Health University of Wisconsin-Madison 2013

 The translational component of Moerchen’s research is aimed at enhancing social interaction and physical activity in infants with neuromotor delays, with a particular interest in clinical populations with global developmental delays, including spina bifida, Down syndrome and autism.

 Moerchen’s scholarship marries developmental and motor control theory with clinical reality, and the ecological slant to her work is increasingly shaped by family-systems perspectives.
 Having worked as a clinician for 15 years in early intervention prior to her research career, she is interested in addressing not only the issues of how to get infants more active and walking earlier, but also how best to deliver this intervention in a way that is both efficient and ecologically relevant to the natural course of early development.
 At present, Moerchen utilizes an infant treadmill paradigm to examine basic science and clinical questions.

 Current research collaborators include Rachel Schiffman (Nursing, UWM) and Paula Rhyner (Communications Sciences and Disorders, UWM).

-Polfuss, M., Simpson, P., Stolzman, S., Moerchen, V. A., Hovis, S., Zhang, L., miranda, H., & Sawin, K. (2016).
-The measurement of body composition in children with spina bifida: Feasiblity and preliminary findings.
+Polfuss, M., Simpson, P., Stolzman, S., Moerchen, V. A., Hovis, S., Zhang, L., Miranda, H., & Sawin, K. (2016, May).
+The measurement of body composition in children with spina bifida: Feasibility and preliminary findings.
 Journal of Pediatric Rehabilitation Medicine

 Schreiber, J., Moerchen, V. A., Rapport, M. J., Martin, K., Furze, J., Lundeen, H., & Pelletier, E. (2015).
 Experiential learning with children: An essential component of professional physical therapy education.
 Pediatric Physical Therapy, 27(4), 356-367.